opencv/opencv/doc/user_guide/ug_traincascade.rst

 ``opencv_createsamples`` utility may be used for examining samples stored in positive samples file.
 In order to do this only ``-vec``, ``-w`` and ``-h`` parameters should be specified.

 Note that for training, it does not matter how vec-files with positive samples are generated.
 But ``opencv_createsamples`` utility is the only one way to collect/create a vector file of positive samples, provided by OpenCV.

+Example of vec-file is available here ``opencv/data/vec_files/trainingfaces_24-24.vec``.
+It can be used to train a face detector with the following window size: ``-w 24 -h 24``.

 Cascade Training
 ================